nbarikipoulos/poppy-robot-core/README.md

 ```
 To access to the inline help provided with the cli which allows both querying and sending simple command to the motors of the robot.

-Note, once the Poppy switches on and ready (green light blinking), the __init__ command must be performed first.
+Note, once the Poppy switches on and ready (green light blinking), the __config__ command must be performed first.

 Next to the CLI uses, this module allows users writing their own (simple) scripts to test more complex actions such as some motions, and so on as explained [here](#Writing-your-own-Scripts).
-A set of ready-to-use examples are provided in another [repository](https://github.com/nbarikipoulos/poppy-examples).
+A set of ready-to-use examples (for Poppy Ergo Jr) are provided in another [repository](https://github.com/nbarikipoulos/poppy-examples).

 ## Getting Started